 Sometimes the solution is an uncommon word, then It’s time to learn something new.
 Here’s the definition of a few of these words:

-Definition of blues
+Definition of bluer

-blues (noun)
+bluer (noun)

 - The colour of the clear sky or the deep sea, between green and violet in the visible spectrum, and one of the primary additive colours for transmitted light; the colour obtained by subtracting red and green from white light using magenta and cyan filters; or any colour resembling this.